 If you’re wondering how long a succession takes in Louisiana, this article will help.

 Short answer: it depends.
 There are many factors that go into successions and many of them determine how long a succession takes in Louisiana.
+This is why it is important to speak with an experienced succession attorney to make sure everything goes as planned.

 We’ve successfully completed Louisiana successions in a matter of weeks, but the average time will be two to nine months to get everything wrapped up and signed with the court.
 There are numerous factors that go into filing a succession in Louisiana and any one of them can lead to an issue that holds up the succession process.